gammasoft71/Examples_wxWidgets/src/Components/Config2/README.md

 # Config2

-Shows how to create a Config widget with wxConfig.
+Shows how to create a Config component with wxConfig.

 ## Source